 Internal Vulnerabilities

-Internal vulnerabilities refer to weaknesses or risks that stem from within the supply chain, including aspects like the design, structure, processes, practices, and culture of those involved in the supply chain.
-Some instances of internal vulnerabilities include:
+Internal vulnerabilities are weaknesses or risks stemming from within the supply chain.
+They include issues with design, structure, processes, practices, and the culture of participating organizations.
+Common internal vulnerabilities include:

-- Insufficient visibility and transparency: Failing to monitor and trace the movement of materials, information, and finances throughout the supply chain can result in inefficiencies, mistakes, fraudulent activities, or theft.
+- Insufficient visibility and transparency: Failing to monitor and trace the movement of materials, information, and finances throughout the supply chain can result in inefficiencies, errors, fraudulent activities, or theft — and makes it impossible to produce the documented audit trail required by CSRD and LkSG.

-- Subpar performance and dependability: Failing to meet customer or regulatory standards and expectations can lead to issues such as defects, recalls, complaints, or penalties.
+- Subpar supplier performance and dependability: Failing to meet customer or regulatory standards can lead to defects, recalls, complaints, or penalties.
+Under CSDDD, persistent supplier non-compliance with human rights or environmental standards triggers mandatory escalation and corrective action obligations.

-- Lack of flexibility and adaptability: Struggling to adjust to shifts in demand, supply, or the environment can result in delays, shortages, overstock, or product obsolescence.
+- Lack of flexibility and adaptability: Struggling to adjust to shifts in demand, supply, or the regulatory environment can result in delays, shortages, overstock, or product obsolescence — and can leave organizations exposed during sudden regulatory changes such as new forced labor import restrictions.

-- Misalignment of incentives and goals: The divergence of interests and objectives among the supply chain partners can create conflicts, mistrust, or opportunism.
+- Misalignment of incentives and goals: Divergent interests and objectives among supply chain partners can create conflicts, mistrust, or opportunism — particularly when sustainability and compliance targets are not formally embedded in supplier contracts and audit protocols.

 External Vulnerabilities

-External vulnerabilities refer to external threats or hazards that stem from sources outside the supply chain, including the market, industry, society, or nature.
-Some instances of external vulnerabilities include:
+External vulnerabilities are threats or hazards originating outside the supply chain.
+They come from the market, regulatory environment, geopolitical landscape, or natural world.
+Key external vulnerabilities include:

-- Market unpredictability and volatility: Fluctuations in demand and supply conditions can have a significant impact on the pricing, availability, and profitability within the supply chain.
+- Market unpredictability and volatility: Fluctuations in demand and supply conditions significantly impact pricing, availability, and profitability across the supply chain — as demonstrated by the commodity price spikes and freight rate surges of recent years.

-- Competition and challenges: The rise of new competitors, technologies, or business strategies can bring about disruptions to the current market position and value proposition of the supply chain.
+- Competitive disruption: The rise of new competitors, technologies, or business models can disrupt the market position and value proposition of existing supply chain arrangements, requiring rapid supplier diversification.

-- Natural disasters and health crises: The occurrence or spread of natural disasters or pandemics can create disruptions to the infrastructure, transportation, and communication networks in the supply chain.
+- Natural disasters and health crises: The occurrence of natural disasters or pandemics can disrupt infrastructure, transportation, and communication networks across supply chains — as demonstrated by recent disruptions that exposed dangerous concentration risk in single-region sourcing strategies.

 What are the Driving Factors?